The following grading system is followed at Dar Al-Hekma University:

 Is a temporary grade assigned to students who completed a minimum of 60% of the course work requirements and passed them but failed to attend the final exam or submit the final project on the due date and time without previous notice.

-Indicates that the student withdrew from a course within the allowed period.
+Indicates that the student withdrew from a course within the allowed period for withdrawal.

 NP: No grade – Pass